ept/blog/src/_posts/2016-04-15-announcing-trve-data.md

 Snowden's quote is so apt because the rise of cloud services and "Big Data" have caused a concentration of power in the hands of a small number of large companies.
-Cryptography is to data what the constitution is to political power: a means of giving some power and control back to individuals, and keeping powerful people honest.
+Cryptography is to data what the constitution is to political power: a means of [giving some power and control back to individuals][rogaway], and keeping powerful people honest.
 It makes mass surveillance harder and helps preserve civil liberties.

 I will preempt the inevitable question: *"What if terrorists use this software to plan an attack?"* This issue merits a longer discussion, but the short answer is: terrorists use cars, guns